 We first need to realize this isn’t taught anywhere in Scripture.
 That doesn’t mean it’s not true, but when something isn’t clearly described in the Bible, we need to proceed cautiously before just assuming its validity.
 This conjecture may be correct, but it is conjecture nonetheless.
 Is this speculation convincing enough to cause us to alter our view of pastoral leadership in the New Testament churches?

 We also need to be careful of assuming too quickly the need for additional meeting places for the churches in the New Testament.
 We’ve learned a lot about the early church through historical and archaeological studies.
 For instance, we know that churches would sometimes meet outdoors to provide adequate space for the church gathering.
 Interestingly, in some cities the church would meet in the local cemetery!
 We’ve also learned that wealthy members of the churches would sometimes knock down walls in their homes to make room for the churches to meet.
-One such house that’s been excavated could comfortably seat 500 people.
-That changes one’s perspective of a house church!
-[Graydon Snyder’s book Ante Pacem: Archaeological Evidence of Church Life before Constantine is a good place to look for more information.]
+[For a recent post on the size of early house churches, see here.]

 Despite these historical insights, it’s certainly possible that some churches would have eventually failed to find sufficient room to meet together and would have been forced to meet in separate locations.
 But here the distinctive wording of Scripture becomes important.
 The New Testament speaks many times of the churches (plural) of a larger region, such as Galatia, Judea or Macedonia (see Acts 15:41; 1 Corinthians 16:1, 19; 2 Corinthians 8:1; Galatians 1:2, 22; 1 Thessalonians 2:14; Revelation 1:4, 11).
 But when it’s speaking of God’s people in a specific city, it always refers to the church (singular) of Jerusalem, Antioch, Ephesus, Corinth, etc. It never refers to plural churches in any one city.